NSW Government Responds to Arts and Music Education Inquiry Recommendations

 · Mandatory biennial reporting on progress in implementing the quality music education plan.

-With the NSW Government committed to responding to the report by 12 March 2025, we will now be working with our partners to examine the report in greater detail.
+We will now be working with our partners to examine the NSW Government’s response to the Committee’s report in greater detail.

-We are committed to working with the NSW Government to ensure these recommendations move from planning into action, with the concept of quality, sequential and ongoing music learning moving beyond paper and into the classroom.
+We are committed to working with the NSW Government to ensure the Committee’s recommendations move from planning into action, with the concept of quality, sequential and ongoing music learning moving beyond paper and into the classroom.